This is the most amazing Instant Pot ham done in just 20 minutes! If you want an easy honey ham recipe you’ve gotta’ try it in your pressure cooker.

 Here is a HUGE list of more Instant Pot Thanksgiving recipes too

 You’ll want to slice your ham if it isn’t already, ours wasn’t, and then put it in a large piece of foil that will kinda’ act like a bowl holding the pineapple, sugar and juices.

-- 1 quarter ham precooked/smoked, quartered ham
+- 1 quarter ham precooked/smoked, quartered ham, sliced into thin slices

 - 1/3 c brown sugar

 - 1/4 c pineapple juice I used a snack pack with tidbits and juice, dumped whole thing in